Recommended Backpack Volumes

-If you’re a winter day hiker and snowshoer, I’d recommend sizing up to a 40-45 liter backpack capable of carrying snowshoes, microspikes, and bulkier insulated clothing.
-You need a beefier backpack than a small daypack to carry snowshoes when they’re not needed.
+If you’re a winter day hiker and snowshoer, I’d recommend sizing up to a 35-40 liter backpack capable of carrying snowshoes, microspikes, water, food and bulkier insulated clothing.
+You need a beefier backpack than a small daypack to carry snowshoes (which weigh 5 lbs alone) when they’re not needed.

 Weekend Backpacks (1-3 Nights)

 You can’t use most daypacks for overnight and weekend backpacking trips because you need to carry a lot more gear, such as a sleeping bag/quilt, sleeping pad, sleeping clothes, tent/shelter/hammock, stove, cooking pot and utensils, and more food.

 All this extra stuff requires more space, even if you take a minimalist or ultralight approach to gearing up.
 For a 1-3 night weekend trip, the sweet spot is going to be a backpack with 40 to 50 liters of volume.